WiseLife42/WiseLife42.github.io/_posts/2015-02-24-attacking-kerberos.markdown

 Answer : Privilege Attribute Certificate
 {% endhighlight %}

+> The PAC is a kind of extension of the Kerberos protocol used by Microsoft for the proper management of rights in an Active Directory

 **Question :** What two services make up the KDC ?

 {% highlight html %}
 Answer : AS, TGS
 {% endhighlight %}

+> "*AS*" for **Authentication Service**, corresponds to the authentication phase of the user at the KDC

+> "*TGS*" for **Ticket Granting Ticket**, corresponds to the request for a ticket to access a selected service

 ## Enumeration w/ Kerbrute

+> First, we list the open ports and therefore the services that are running.
+We use **nmap** for this:

 ![image](https://user-images.githubusercontent.com/80531900/170521501-ea85c969-77f7-4d95-afbc-55b96bdb47c0.png){: class="bigger-image" }

+> We see that port 3389 (RDP) is running on the machine, we get the domain name

 * Pre-requisite :
 {% highlight html %}